Yesterday, an Easter. Today is an Earth Day. And today is a day we launch a new little thing on the world wide web, a blip named Cosmos.Earth.

 At this gestational stage, what you see is just a sliver tip of an iceberg, a micro breach of a vaster vision.
 At its apex, the name “Cosmos.Earth” would apply to a robust, customized members’ dashboard home, portal, wallet, and key to all the play and wonder and art and ideas and beings in the Cosmos platform.

 But we go one step at a time, using our best knowledge and resources at that time.
-We iterate, just like an artist, and along the way we unconsciously pick up skills and shear away hindrances, just like a whittler or a sculptor.
+We iterate, just like an artist, and along the way we unconsciously pick up skills and shear away hindrances, just like a sculptor.
 We will build what we need as we can for now (and for the here and now), but will take care to align the effort with the “north star” of where we intend to go.
 As we proceed, as we assess through collaborative, dialogic processes that what we have doesn’t suffice to meet our needs, we will endeavor to adjust accordingly.